adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 #### 2.e.iv.
 Named location

 The `locationDef` keyword is used to define a named location.
-This name can then be used in value records instead of axis value lists.
-It offers the advantage of being able to change the location in the named location record definition only, and having that single edit change the locations used in all the rules in which the named location is used.
+This name can then be used in a value record in place of an axis value list.
+Named locations make variable value definitions more compact and easy to read, and any edits to the definition of the named location record will change the location in any value where the name is used.
 The format is:

 ```fea
 locationDef <location> @name;
 ```

-The name must always be preceded by `@` (at-sign), in both the defintion and wherever it is used.
+The name must always be preceded by `@` (at-sign), in both its defintion and references.
 The character after the `@` must be alphabetic or an underscore, the other characters can be any of those plus digits or a period, but _cannot_ include a hyphen.
 For example:

 ```fea
 locationDef wght=1000d @Extra_Black;